 He has served on the faculties of Indiana University, the University of Utah, and University of Michigan, and currently holds the title of Distinguished Professor of Violin Studies and the Dorothy Richard Starling / Alexander Speyer Jr. Endowed Chair at Carnegie Mellon University’s School of Music.
 He also held a two-year appointment as Artist-in-Residence at University of Colorado, Boulder, ending in 2012.

-Cárdenes’s list of students includes members of the New York Philharmonic, San Francisco Symphony, National Opera, Czech Philharmonia, Seattle Symphony, Pittsburgh Symphony, Cincinnati Symphony, Utah Symphony, San Diego Symphony, Portland Symphony, Bilbao Opera, Syracuse Symphony, and the New World Symphony.
+Cárdenes’s list of students includes members and principals of the New York Philharmonic, San Francisco Symphony, National Opera, Czech Philharmonic, Seattle Symphony, Pittsburgh Symphony, Cincinnati Symphony, Utah Symphony, San Diego Symphony, Portland Symphony, Bilbao Opera, Syracuse Symphony, Jackonsville Symphony and the New World Symphony.

 Mr. Cárdenes is the co-founder and Music and Artistic Director of the Josef Gingold Chamber Music Festival of Miami, in session yearly during the month of July.

 Read more about Andrés Cárdenes as a conductor, violinist and chamber musician.